 About the Traveller Equality and Justice Project

-In highlighting the barriers to justice which Travellers face in seeking to challenge their right to equal treatment under the Equal Status Acts 2000-2015, the TEJP seeks to address the ‘rediscrimination’ which many Travellers experience attempting to secure their right to equal treatment and access legal services.
+In highlighting the barriers to justice that Travellers face in seeking to challenge their right to equal treatment under the Equal Status Acts 2000-2018, the TEJP seeks to address the ‘rediscrimination’ that many Travellers experience attempting to secure their right to equal treatment and access legal services.

 Our partnership with FLAC seeks to respond to a need for legal research and increased data on discrimination that Irish Travellers face in the provision of goods and services, and legal supports in challenging acts of discrimination through the legal system.
 You can read more about our staff and our partnership with FLAC here.

 Find Us On Social Media:

 The Traveller Equality & Justice Project is funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020) under Grant Agreement number: 963353 — TEJP — REC-AG-2020 / REC-RDIS-DISC-AG-2020.

 The Rights Equality and Citizenship Award allows the TEJP to build upon the CCJHR’s existing partnership with the Traveller Community in Cork and Kerry and the creation of the new TEJP Traveller-specific legal clinic in line with the research findings.

 It will also allow for the creation of a vital data set around Traveller experience of discrimination and engagement with the legal system and access to justice.
 Currently, such data on the Irish Traveller Community does not exist.

 The contents of this website represent the views of the Traveller Equality & Justice Project only and is their sole responsibility.
 The European Union does not accept any responsibility for use that may be made of the information it contains.